Free Overnight RV Parking: 12 Places That Are Easy, Legal, And Safe

 Truck stops feel quite safe to me.
 Never felt in danger or uneasy.
 They are populated and busy, just like any other gas station.

-Just keep your awareness about you.
+Just keep your awareness about yourself.
 And obviously, lock up your stuff.

-Not all gas stations will welcome you.
-But often, they don't care if you're there.
+Not all gas stations have free places to park an RV.
+If they do, they often don't care if you're there.

-It's not like the employee running the register is regularly going outside to check on the parking lot for overnighters.
+It's not like the employee running the register goes outside to check on the parking lot for overnighters.
 (But they probably have cameras.)

 In this event, I'd try to find a spot on the side where I am not blocking any traffic but am also not so far back in the shadows that I become a target for a criminal.